Coolant Leak Repair Cost | How Much Does It Cost to Repairs Coolant Leak? | How Does It Work?

 Designed for Engine Rebuilder:

-The ceramic motor seal was originally designed with engine rebuilding in mind.
-After an engine rebuild, there may be areas where the cooling system can clog around replacement sleeves or bearings.
 In addition, casting fatigue can cause minor cracks.
 The minor point is that they do not cause a structural problem but can allow for coolant leakage and additional turbulence in the flow of coolant.

 Made for Professionals:

-Marketed to the engine rebuild professional with an external circulating pump that pumps and heats the ceramic motor seal solution, Irontight solved a vexing problem that rebuilders were struggling with.
 Now, after a rebuild, the block and head can be pressure tested, and if they fail that test, the rebuilder can circulate the heated ceramic motor seal and get a pressure test with flying colors.
-It turns out to be a very successful solution to a formidable problem.

 Also, Read: Heat Pump Reversing Valve | Reversing Valve | Suction and Discharge Lines | Role of the Heat Pump Reversing Valve